craftingcity/The-Known-World/Game Notes/Prenotes/'23/Prenotes Sept 28 23.md

 ### What does the World Know?

 #### Coraline "Mommy" Avaati
-Born and raised in [[Coalition City]]m Coraline was raised in a wealthy merchant family.
+Born and raised in [[Coalition City]] Coraline was raised in a wealthy merchant family.
 She had very little to worry for, and would spend her youth enjoying her friendships at school.
 As she grew, she accrewed more social power, and would eventually come to be the leader of her youth outreach group of her Tauruin acolytes.

 As she continued to grow into her religious lifestyle, she began to experience lucid dreams in which she would be wielding a great deal of magical power.
 Most recently, she had a vision of herself and three acolytes butchering and consuming a large pig.